bradchristie/taminations-flutter/assets/b1/circulate.md

 The call "(Named Dancers) Circulate" is usually used from General Lines.

-When all dancers are active (e.g., Everyone Circulate), the comments in All 8 Circulate also apply.
+When all dancers are active (for example, Everyone Circulate), the comments in All 8 Circulate also apply.

-Circulate is the same as Everyone Circulate, unless it is clear from the previous call that only certain dancers are active (e.g., Dive Thru, Centers Touch 1/4 and Circulate).
+Circulate is the same as Everyone Circulate, unless it is clear from the previous call that only certain dancers are active (for example, Dive Thru, Centers Touch 1/4 and Circulate).

 Not all dancers on a given circulate path need to go in the same direction.
 Dancers going in opposite directions along the same path will pass right shoulders.
 (See "Part 1: General: Conventions and Rules: Passing Rule".)